nealsaxena27/NSHELL/README.md

 # NSHELL
-NSHELL is a basic project written in C language written by me, in order to learn the use of system calls provided by UNIX operating system.
+NSHELL is a basic project written in C language written by me, in order to learn the use of system calls provided by UNIX-based operating systems.

 ## How to run
 - Build the code with `make` command.